mmikowski/hi_score/README.md

 From the author of [Single Page Web Applications, JavaScript end-to-end][_00]

 ## Overview
-If you want to create a single page web application these days there is no shortage of "help".
-Unsuspecting developers are lured into using starter projects featuring the latest SPA framework (like React, Vue, Angular, Aurelia or Ext.js) along with a CSS subsystem like (SASS or LESS or Stylus or SCSS), a cross-compiler (typically Babble), a build system ( like Brunch or Webpack or Parcel) and so on and ad-nauseum.
+If you want to create a single page web application these days there is no shortage of help.
+Unsuspecting developers are lured into using starter projects featuring the latest SPA framework (like React, Vue, Angular, Aurelia or Ext.js) along with a static CSS compiler (like SASS or LESS or Stylus or SCSS), a run-time CSS manager (like BootStrap), a JavaScript compiler (typically Babble), a build system (like Brunch or Webpack or Parcel) so on and ad-nauseum.
 There's only one guarantee about these systems: they're 'Magic'.

-Sorry Gandolf, but we don't mean 'Magic' in a good way.
-Sure, we'll be able to create the sample 'TODO' application in record time because of its demo-on-rails nature.
-But once we move even a little off those rails, things start to go south fast.
-The logic path running from source code to the rendered **HCJ**[^1] becomes so convoluted and complex that it's impossible for a human to trace in a reasonable amount of time.
-Those who have spent quality time with these starter-pack-ecosystems almost certainly have plenty of terrifying anecdotes to insert here as needed.
+Sorry Gandalf, but we don't mean 'Magic' in a good way.
+Sure, we'll be able to create that sample TODO-application-designed-to-impress-the-CTO in record time because of its demo-on-rails nature.
+But once we veer a bit off those rails, things start to go south fast.
+The transpile path from source code to the rendered **HCJ**[^1] so complex that it's impossible for a human to trace.
+When it breaks - and it will - all that magic becomes a nightmare.
+That's because these solutions have traded the core **three** HCJ languages for a tower-of-Babel collection **many** (often 5 or 10) transpiled languages that are **larger, harder to learn, less documented, and more prone to break.**

-[^1]: HTML,CSS,JavaScript
+[^1]: HTML+CSS+JavaScript

+We call these systems
+`hi_score` is **profoundly** different.
+Easy things are easy.
+Hard things are possible.
+Let's compare:

+- Instead of leaving it to the developer to muddle through development lifecycles and testing, `hi_score` provide full-lifecycle automation and documentation around the generation of **HCJ**.
+- Instead of the **Tower-of-Bable**, `hi_score` provides a **zero-compile** environment where developers constantly build skills on core **HCJ** within a proven architecture.
+- Instead "writing **HCJ** for developers" and assuming they are too stupid to do it themselves, `hi_score` assists the developer i**HCJ** that they **fully understand**.
+- Instead of sending completely unrecognizable multi-transpiled **HCJ** to the browser, `hi_score` sends delveloper-managed code that is easy to debug and can be rapidly changed and tested.
+- Instead of trying to bake pre-determined "best practice" into code - which makes lots of hard things impossible - `hi_score` provides tools and customizable docs that can automate whatever "best practice" is for the development team.
+- Instead of requiring an IDE and a complex and fagile management server to help manage the complexities of the **Tower of Babble**, `hi_score` can be developed easily without either.

-`hi_score` provides a profoundly different approach compared **OACAWSSYTSEMS**[^1].
-The goal is to have the developer **fully understand** the HTML, CSS, and JavaScript so he can **iterate and debug** his code **as fast as possible.** It extensively automates processes **around** the generation of **HCJ**[^2] assets instead of making the generation an untraceable tower of Babel.
-It provides a **single** lifecycle tool which documents a **single** proven architecture, a **single** proven coding style, and a **single** proven library (designed for the architecture) to greatly accelerate SPA development and iteration.
+`hi_score` provides a **single** lifecycle tool which documents a **single** proven architecture, a **single** proven coding style, a **single** visual design guide, and a **single** proven library to greatly accelerate SPA development and iteration.
 All lifecycle stages including install, setup, update, testing, linting, coverage, build, etc -- are configured with the `package.json` file we're already using.

-[^1]: Our-Awesomely-Complex-Aren't-We-So-Smart-You're-Too-Stupid-Ecosystem
-      -Magic-System
-[^2]: Html,CSS,JavaScript

 Anything that can complicate the delivery of **HCJ** is looked at with extreme scrutiny.
-For example, one is tempted by the lure of stronger typing using a the [TypeScript][_43] JavaScript-superset or [Flow][_44] tools.
-However, both introduce complexity and a cross compile.
-Instead, we have implemented [type-casting][_05] which allows us to maintain a zero-compile development environment and improves the readability of our code.
+For example, we were tempted by the lure of stronger typing provided by [TypeScript][_43] or [Flow][_44].
+However, both of these tools introduce complexity and one or more transpiles.
+Instead we retain the **zero-compile** environment by using [type-casting][_05] which also provides useful self-documentation.

+[^1]: Our-Awesomely-Complex-Aren't-We-So-Smart-You're-So-Stupid-Ecosystem-Magic
+[^2]: Html+CSS+JavaScript

 While `hi_score` is opinionated, it is also modular and designed for change.
 For example, the `bin/xhi` tool is easily extended by dropping a short module into the the `lib/` directory.
 The architecture and code style docs used by `bin/xhi` are easily edited in the `docs/` directory.
 Developers are encourated to add vendor libraries and patches [as needed][_01].

 ## Latest release
 Version 1.5.1 released 2019-05-19 includes an event pub-sub system in the